ludocode/onramp/extra/vminfo/README.md

 The `vminfo` tool prints information about the program's environment, i.e. the VM and the parent program (if any.)

-This tool is not yet complete.
-The following information will be printed:
+The following information is printed:

 - Initial register values
 - Process info table contents
 - Syscall table contents
 - Command-line arguments
 - Environment variables
+- Free memory regions

 This tool is not part of the core bootstrap but it is nevertheless written directly in hexadecimal bytecode.
 There are several reasons for this: